 Choosing the right catfish for your planted tankOverview of suitable catfish species

-Catfish are very popular ornamental fish for fresh water aquariums.
-Since many species of catfish are herbivores, not all of them are recommendable for planted tanks.
-In the following we compiled a small list of species that can be well integrated into a planted tank.
-We placed emphasis on plant compatibility, as well as on a certain congruence in water parameters.
-Like most usual aquatic plants the following catfish prefer soft, acidic water.
+Tropical catfish are very popular ornamental fish for freshwater aquariums.
+Since many catfish species are herbivores, not all of them are recommendable for planted tanks.
+In the following we have compiled a list of species that are suitable for planted tanks.
+We have placed emphasis on plant compatibility as well as on a certain congruence in water parameters.
+Like most of the common aquarium plants, the following catfish prefer soft, acidic water.

-These peaceful animals feel most comfortable in a group and also show a slight swarming behavior - enough swimming space provided.
-In this respect, the aquarium should have a volume of at least 54 liters for a small group.
-The presence of plants and decoration such as driftwood offers enough grazing grounds.
-Nevertheless, additional food such as chips are very popular as well.
-The diet should be balanced and can be supplemented with vegetarian food e.G. blanched leaves or peeled, organic vegetables (cucumbers, peppers, carrots).
+These peaceful fish feel most comfortable in a group and also show tendencies towards schooling behavior - enough swimming space provided.
+The aquarium should have a volume of at least 54 liters for a small group.
+Plants and natural decoration such as pieces of driftwood offer sufficient grazing grounds.
+Nevertheless, additional food such as food chips are very popular as well.
+The diet for Otocinclus should be balanced and can be supplemented with vegetable food e. g. blanched leaves or peeled, organic vegetables (cucumbers, peppers, carrots).

 Otocinclus negros “Paraguay”

-In trade, “whiptail catfish” is usually the collective term for fish of the genus Rineloricaria.
-Their colour varies from red to brown to grey.
+In trade, “whiptail catfish” is usually a collective term for catfish of the genus Rineloricaria.
+Their color varies from red over brown to grey.
 Various types are available in trade, such as Rineloricaria lanceolata or R. fallax.
-Whiptail catfish get a little bigger (up to 15cm), therefore they require an aquarium with a higher volume of at least 200liters.
-Equipping the aquarium with sand is perfect, because the fish chew it in search of food.
-They are mostly bottom-dwellers and need many hiding places e.G. oblong decoration (like tubes), aquatic plants and driftwood.
-In most species, the sexes can be pretty easily distinguished from each other, as the male catfish have "whiskers".
-Keeping them in couples is recommended.
+Whiptail catfish get a little bigger (up to 15 cm), therefore they require an aquarium with a higher volume of at least 200 liters. a href="https://www.aquasabi.com/aquascaping/substrate/sand-und-gravel/">Sand is a perfect aquarium substrate for whiptail catfish since the fish habitually chew it in search of food.
+They are mostly bottom-dwellers and need many hiding places e. g. oblong decoration (like tubes), aquatic plants and driftwood.
+In most species, the sexes are pretty easy to distinguish: Male whiptail catfish have "whiskers".
+Keeping these catfish in couples in an aquarium is recommended.
 In a group, violent fighting can occur among males.
-A socialization with other ornamental fish, which shouldn’t be bottom-dwellers, is possible and unproblematic.
+Socialization with other ornamental fish- which shouldn’t be bottom-dwellers - is possible and unproblematic.